Skip to content

 National Writing Day resources

-To help you mark National Writing Day we've created new classroom resources including insights and activities for early years as well as inspiration and ideas for ages 4 to 14.
+To help you mark National Writing Day - and to celebrate writing throughout the year - we created classroom resources including insights and activities for early years children as well as inspiration and ideas you can use with pupils aged 4 to 14.

 Writing for pleasure activities for schools

-To help you mark National Writing Day we've created a brand new resource providing a range of classroom writing games, prompts and ideas to complete with your pupils ages 4 to 14 to celebrate writing, reflect on reasons for writing and encourage everyone to find their own motivation and voice.
+This resource provides an innovative range of classroom writing games, prompts and ideas you can use in primary or secondary schools to celebrate writing, reflect on reasons for writing and encourage everyone to find their own motivation and voice.

 The writing activities align with the statutory requirements of the English programmes of study: Key stages 1 and 2 National Curriculum in England) which states that pupils should be taught to develop positive attitudes towards and stamina for writing by: